ingka-group/echoprobe/SECURITY.md

 ## Reporting a Vulnerability

 The repository is actively monitored for security issues through GitHub's security features.
-However, in case you identify a potential vulnerability, please raise a [security vulnerability issue](https://github.com/ingka-group/echoprobe/issues/new?assignees=&labels=security%2C+vulnerability&projects=&template=security-vulnerability.md&title=%5BSECURITY%5D+Brief+description+of+the+vulnerability).
+However, in case you identify a potential vulnerability, please use the [security advisory form](https://github.com/ingka-group/echoprobe/security/advisories/new).